Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 * Vex's [The Artificer](https://steamcommunity.com/sharedfiles/filedetails/?id=1842757025) character mod does NOT use cards, and break cards that somehow reach your hand.
 This should mess with the "Strongest" Style Guidebook relic.

+* The [RumiaBox mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1633577327) has an effect through the Challenger Book relic which gives you as a reward, a double of a relic which you already has.
+There's one case already of this mod's Duffel Bag relic crashing a game when it applied its effect when a double from an old WW_Relics mod version was present.
+This will be tested and if possible, fixed in the future.
+So far, just don't get a second Duffel Bag if the possibility is available.

 ## List of Incompatible Mods:

 There are more than one hundred mods at Steam Workshop and who knows how many more outside of it, so I can't say that it won't crash your game in any possible mod combination.
 In case of it happening, open one issue, I will check it out.